gomorpheus/morpheus-docs/library/automation/workflows.rst

     - Tasks are run prior to initial calls to the specified cloud API to initiate provisioning
     - Call to an external platform to dynamically generate a hostname prior to kicking off provisioning or dynamically altering configuration of a Catalog Item prior to provisioning
     -
+  * - Price
+    - Price Phase Tasks are only invoked when the Workflow is tied to a Layout.
+Like the Configuration Phase, these Tasks are run prior to any calls made to the target Cloud API and allow pricing data to be overridden for the Workload being provisioned.
+A "spec" variable containing Instance config is passed into the Task and a specific return payload is expected in order to work properly.
+Any other pricing (such as on the Service Plan) is overridded.
+See the section below for a detailed example of this Phase being used.
+    - An MSP customer calling out to a custom pricing API to deliver Instance pricing to their own customers.
+    - See the section below on Price Phase implementation for a detailed setup example.
   * - Pre Provision
     - For VMs, Tasks are run after the VM is running and prior to any Tasks in the Provision phase.
 For containers, Tasks in this phase are run on the Docker host and prior to ``docker run``
     - Prepare a Docker host to run containers